LuccaHellriegel/ClayMemory/README.md

 My custom code is licensed under Apache 2.0 (see LICENSE file).

 The favicon builds upon the Twemojii project and is copyright of Twitter, Inc and other contributors, and licensed under CC-BY 4.0.

+The screenshot at the top contains part of [the german Wikipedia page of Platon.](https://de.wikipedia.org/wiki/Platon)

 ## Available Scripts